Swipe to see connections

 After leaving the police department, Pearson took a job at New York City’s only casino, where according to his LinkedIn profile he was promoted from director of security and fire safety to a vice president position in June 2011.
 He hung onto the role even when he stepped into the Adams administration in May 2022, only resigning after reports emerged that he had retained the job and was likely pulling a $242,600 salary from the New York City Economic Development Corporation, a quasi-private, quasi-corporate “nonprofit” arm of City government controlled by City Hall.

-What Timothy Pearson, who is apparently a flashy dresser and a cool guy to work with, does for the Adams administration elides easy description.
+What Timothy Pearson, who is apparently a flashy dresser, does for the Adams administration elides easy description.
 His official title is “senior adviser to the mayor for public safety” and, previously, for “COVID recovery.”
 But his work spans far beyond these issues, encompassing security checks at migrant shelters and overseas travel with the mayor—without any clear, public schedule or accountability, despite drawing that hefty City paycheck.
 When reached for comment about Pearson, the EDC directed Hell Gate’s inquiries to City Hall—but acknowledged that Pearson does work for the EDC, despite the fact that most of his duties relate to the mayor’s office.
 City Hall did not respond to a request for comment about Pearson.

 Pearson’s relationship with Adams has been confusing outside observers since the latter was Brooklyn Borough president.
 He joined Adams on a 2015 trip to Turkey in an advisory capacity that baffled the Conflict of Interest Board members who eventually approved Pearson’s inclusion on the trip.
 “Is Mr. Pearson a volunteer to the BP?
 A personal friend of Mr. Adams?
 Or is Mr. Adams paying Mr. Pearson out of his personal funds?” the board’s attorney asked in an email.
 “I ask because we have never heard of a volunteer security person before and we just want to be clear on the association.”
 Pearson ultimately joined the trip not as a volunteer or as security, but “to assist in identifying & addressing security matters regarding tourism & ways to promote & maintain safety,” according to Adams’s special counsel.